Needlestick Protocol

 Billing Procedures

 The Perelman School of Medicine will pay for any charges not covered by your insurance.
 At the time of service, please provide your insurance information to the hospital.
-If you receive any invoice(s) for balance payments due, please bring these immediately to the Academic Programs Office COO so that the Perelman School of Medicine can pay these charges.
+If you receive any invoice(s) for balance payments due, please bring these immediately to the Office of Student Affairs so the Perelman School of Medicine can pay these charges.

 Additional Assistance